challenges in procurement

 4) Not Fully Understanding Supplier Capabilities

-If you do not have a clear understanding of the supplier capabilities, then it is a sure way to get dissatisfied when possible procurement problems arise.
-Placing high expectations on a supplier to swiftly complete a procurement deal beyond his capability usually tends to be disastrous at the end.
+If you do not have a clear understanding of the supplier’s capabilities, then it is a sure way to get dissatisfied when possible procurement problems arise.
+Placing high expectations on a supplier to swiftly complete a procurement deal beyond his capability usually tends to be disastrous in the end.
 This procurement problem is amongst the biggest challenges facing procurement professionals when related to suppliers.
 The process, from identifying the best to ensuring stable and quality delivery, can be vital in seeking much more from your suppliers.

 5) Not Agreeing on Important KPI